smarr/are-we-fast-yet/docs/guidelines.md

  - **Permute** allocates an array dynamically, and frees it directly.
-   Since the benchmark holds the reference in a field, and allocates on each iteration, the new/delete dance is needed to comply
+   Since the benchmark holds the reference in a field, and allocates on each iteration, the new/delete dance is needed to comply.

  - **Queens** allocates its arrays dynamically, and frees them directly, same as Permute.